Class Size Reduction:

 Most Ocean View School District schools were built close to 60 years ago and in dire need of upgrading.
 If passed, Measure R would make repairs and improvements so that our schools can serve our students and community well for the decades to come.

-The tax rate would be $30 per $100,000 of assessed value.
+The tax rate is $30 per $100,000 of assessed value.
 This will cost the typical homeowner $110 per year.
 If we all tighten our belts, cut out buying one Starbucks coffee per week, we can make this happen.
 It seems overly simplistic, doesn't it?
 It is a sacrifice to make for peace of mind, to know our children, grandchildren, and neighbors will be in safe, upgraded and updated facilities.
 The best part, this tax is based on assessed value (not market value).
 The entire cost of the tax is deductible on state and federal income taxes.

 The Board of Trustees has learned that bonds could be issued sooner taking advantage of historically low interest rates, we are looking at 4%.
 We can't wait any longer, as inflation is sure to come in California.
 Construction costs are rising rapidly, and we need to get the work done to upgrade our deteriorating campuses before it becomes cost prohibitive.

 All funds from bonds sold will stay in Ocean View School District to support our local elementary and middle school students – Sacramento cannot take a single penny.
 Per California law, no Measure R money can be used for teachers' or administrators’ salaries or benefits.
-A Citizens’ Oversight Committee and annual independent audits are required to ensure all funds are spent according to voter-approved priorities.
+A Citizens’ Oversight Committee and annual independent audits ensure all funds are spent according to voter-approved priorities.